 Hot while in operation.
-Do not touch.
+DO NOT touch.
 Keep children, clothing, furniture, gasoline and other liquids having flammable vapors away.

-Do not operate the appliance with panel(s) removed, cracked or broken.
-Replacement of the panel(s) should be done by a licensed or qualified service person.
+DO NOT operate the appliance with fixed glass assembly removed, cracked or broken.
+Replacement of the fixed glass assembly should be done by a licensed or qualified service person.